hmshujaatzaheer/federated-scion-security-framework/README.md

 This is independent research.
 It builds on the publicly published work of the Network Security Group at ETH Zürich (SCION, Hummingbird, the formally verified router, and the 2026 results listed in `docs/CITATIONS.md`) and on the open-source SCION, Isabelle/HOL, and Circom ecosystems.
-It does not imply any affiliation with or endorsement by that group.

 ---